 We’ve discussed before the importance of attending industry conferences here on the Augmania blog.
-We also listed the must-attend International SaaS conferences this year.
+We also listed the must-attend International SaaS conferences yearly.
 SaaStr Annual was on our list and for good reason(s).

 Last year, thousands from all around the globe attended the fifth iteration of the mega-conference in San Jose.
 Flocks from as far as Dublin, Johannesburg, and even Tasmania devoured insights from a who’s who of SaaS experts.
 This diversity was also palpable with the choice of speakers.
 Obviously, at Augmania we couldn’t have missed SaaStr Annual for the world.
 We got to witness all the action first hand and we enjoyed every bit of it.